Geology of Utah

 The geology of Utah, in the western United States, includes rocks formed at the edge of the proto-North American continent during the Precambrian.
 A shallow marine sedimentary environment covered the region for much of the Paleozoic and Mesozoic, followed by dryland conditions, volcanism, and the formation of the basin and range terrain in the Cenozoic.

-Geologic history, stratigraphy, and tectonics
+Geologic history

 The eastern Uinta Mountains near the Colorado line and the Raft River-Dove Creek Mountains contain the oldest rocks in Utah from more than two billion years ago.
 Rubidium-strontium dating of the Red Creek quartzite in 1965 indicated an age of 2.3 billion years.
 Other geologists found 2.4 billion-year-old schist and gneiss in the Albion Range Green Creek Complex.
 Prior to the 1960s, geologists inferred the Vishnu and Farmington Canyon gneiss and schist as Archean in age, but subsequent research indicated a formation between 1.6 and 1.5 billion years ago in the Proterozoic.
 From 1.75 to 1.65 billion years ago, Utah was impacted by the Mazatzal orogeny.
 Thick sequences of sedimentary rock from the Neoproterozoic, including tillite, underlie much of the state.